MaayanAbramov/RealTimeObjectDetectionTFJSReact/readme2.md

-check that you have installed nodejs on your computer Add nodejs to your path open the terminal open the code in visual studio code with "code ."
+check that you have installed nodejs on your computer[a link](https://www.google.com/) Add nodejs to your path open the terminal open the code in visual studio code with "code ."